 - Product data is now marketing infrastructure.
 Feeds, categories, variants, size, color, availability, images and returns data shape Shopping, social commerce, AI shopping and onsite conversion.

-- Returns change the economics.
-ROAS based on gross revenue can scale the wrong products.
-Fashion reporting needs net revenue, margin, new customers and repeat behavior.
+- Returns, markdowns and stock change the economics.
+ROAS based on gross placed-order revenue can scale the wrong products.
+Reporting needs fulfilled net sales, contribution, new-customer quality and mature repeat cohorts.

 - Segments need different playbooks.
 Luxury, footwear, streetwear, activewear, beauty-adjacent fashion and mass-market apparel do not grow the same way.